APPIAN-PET/APPIAN/USERGUIDE.md

                         		thresholded means of each slice.

 ### Masking <a name="masking"></a>
-The pipeline uses up to three different types of masks: a reference region mask to define a region of non-specific radiotracer binding for TKA, masks for the PVC algorithms, masks to define the regions from which the user wishes to extract quantitative values (kBq/ml, BPnd, ki, etc.).
-Moreover, these masks can be derived from multiple sources: classification produced by CIVET, classification produced by ANIMAL, stereotaxic atlas, user-defined regions in native PET space (e.g., region of infarcted tissue from ischemic stroke).
+The pipeline uses up to three different types of masks: a reference region mask to define a region of non-specific radiotracer binding for TKA, masks for the PVC algorithms, masks to define the regions from which the user wishes to extract quantitative values (kBq/ml, BPnd, Ki, etc.).
+Moreover, these masks can be derived from multiple sources: manually drawn ROI for each T1 MRI, classification produced by CIVET/ANIMAL, stereotaxic atlas, user-defined regions in native PET space (e.g., region of infarcted tissue from ischemic stroke).

   #### Masking options: PVC